zachwlewis/install-discourse/README.md

 $ echo "rvm 1.9.3@discourse" > .rvmrc
 ```

-## Set Discourse application settings
+## Set Discourse Application Settings

 Now you have set the Discourse application settings.
-The configuration files are in a directory called "config"
-There are sample configuration files now included in the master branch, so you need to copy these files and
-modify them with your own changes.
+The configuration files are in a directory called `config`.
+There are sample configuration files now included, so you need to copy these files and modify them with your own changes.

 ```
 $ cd ~/discourse/config